peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ~~~

 The Issuer verifies the signature of the `credential_pop` object using the public key contained in the Credential.

+It MUST also verify that it is the legitimate Issuer of the Credential.

 Therefore the Wallet Instance is entitled to request its Status Attestation.

-The technical details and requirements on the `credential_pop` object is defined below, in the next section.
+The technical details and requirements on the `credential_pop` object are defined in the next section.

 ## Digital Credential Proof of Possession